YosaiProject/yosai/doc/docs/authentication.md

-If a user is configured for two-factor authentication and username/password is verified, Yosai signals to the calling application to collect 2FA information from its client by raising an AdditionalAuthenticationRequired exception.
+If a user is configured for two-factor authentication and username/password is verified, Yosai signals to the calling application to collect 2FA information from its client by raising an **AdditionalAuthenticationRequired** exception.
-Furthermore, Yosai will dispatch an "MFAChallenger", if one is configured, to send information to the client.
+Furthermore, Yosai will dispatch an **MFAChallenger**, if one is configured, to send information to the client.
 One such implementation of an MFAChallenger would be an SMS gateway that messages a client.